raineorshine/JsonTest/README.md

 <p>(If you're adding testing to an existing API, you don't have to write the Orderly Schema from scratch... see <a title="" href="#Tips">#Tips</a> to generate a basic schema from existing JSON.)
 </p>
 <a id="Instructions" name="Instructions"></a><h2> <span class="mw-headline"> Instructions </span></h2>
-<ol><li> Copy the contents of \\d_www02\WebHome\wallstdomains\playground\raine\JsonTest to a folder in your project that will be accessible from the browser (the 'Content' folder in .NET). <b>Must be on the same domain as the API you are testing since this code is purely client-side and subject to the browser's same origin policy.</b>
+<ol><li> Copy the source to a folder in your project that will be accessible from the browser (the 'Content' folder in .NET). <b>Must be on the same domain as the API you are testing since this code is purely client-side and subject to the browser's same origin policy.</b>
 </li><li> Ensure that the example test runs properly by navigating to test.html in your browser.
 </li><li> Add test specifications to test-specifications.js.
 A test specification in this case is simply the direct url of the API endpoint you want to test and a url to the Orderly Schema (.orderly) or Json Schema (.json) that describes that JSON.
 </li><li> Use the <a rel="nofollow" title="http://orderly-json.org/docs" class="external text" href="http://orderly-json.org/docs">well-documented Orderly Schema documentation</a> to write the schema that describes your JSON.